improvoid/improvoid.GitHub.io/index.md

 * Now you can play with the plugin you just compiled.
 If errors occur, the VS2019 debugger can debug the VST3
 * To generate the "final" version, compile it using "Release" rather than "Debug"

-### TO BUILD THE JUCE PROJECT IN OSX

 ### TO DEBUG USING THE JUCE AudioPluginHost

 Compile Extras\AudioPluginHost
-	Modify the header file InternalPlugins.cpp.
-This removes the requirement for the "Assets" directory and makes it simpler to run AudioPluginHost.exe from any directory.
+* Modify the header file InternalPlugins.cpp.
+* These changes remove the requirement for the "Assets" directory and makes it simpler to run AudioPluginHost.exe from any directory.

 Comment out (with //):

 ```
 //#include "../../../../examples/Plugins/AUv3SynthPluginDemo.h"